Leave the Door Open: International

 "Leave the Door Open" debuted at number one on the New Zealand Singles Chart, spending two weeks at the top spot.
-It has received a four platinum certification by Recorded Music New Zealand (RMNZ).
+It has received five platinum certifications by Recorded Music New Zealand (RMNZ).
 In Australia, the song debuted at number 13 on the ARIA Singles Chart, and peaked at number 10 in its second week.
 The song lasted for 21 weeks on the chart.
 In Malaysia, the track reached the top spot, and in Singapore, peaked at number two.
 The track peaked at number one in Israel on the week of March 7, 2021.

 The song entered several Monitor Latino charts, including Costa Rica, where it peaked at number three.
 It charted at number eight in Bolivia and Panama.
 The song also entered the top ten in Chile and top twenty in El Salvador.
 "Leave the Door Open" entered the top twenty of the Argentina Hot 100 and peaked at number one on Billboard Mexico Airplay.
 Despite the single only peaking at number 34 at the Top 100 Brasil, it was certified two times diamond by Pro-Música Brasil (PMB).

 In Denmark, the single peaked at number 20 on the Danish Hitlisten, after debuting at number 29.
 In the United Kingdom, the song debuted at its peak of number 20 on the UK Singles Chart on March 12, 2021.
 The single also debuted at its peak of number 18 on the Irish Singles Chart.
 The track debuted at number four on the Portuguese Singles Chart and peaked at number three.
 It received a triple platinum certification by the Associação Fonográfica Portuguesa (AFP).
 In Belgium, the track peaked at number five on the Ultratop 50 in Flanders and number four on Wallonia.
-It peaked at number 11 on the Dutch Top 40 chart on its eleventh week.
-The song peaked at number 13 on the Dutch Single Top 100.
+It peaked at number 11 on the Dutch Top 40 chart on its eleventh week and number 13 on the Dutch Single Top 100.
 The song peaked at number 10 on the Lithuanian charts and debuted at its peak of 16 in the Hungarian Single Top 40.
+"Leave the Door Open" peaked at number 26 in the French Single Charts and was certified diamond by the Syndicat national de l'édition phonographique (SNEP).

 "Leave the Door Open" peaked at number two on the Billboard Global 200, spending 71 weeks on the chart.